sdgMihai/Alumni/README.md

 *SocketIO* - netty version -> 1.7.17
 Check the compatible version on the frontend repo for JavaScript.
 ## Security
-This is just a stub.
+This is just a MVP.
 A new project will be consistent with current solutions on market.
 ### TLS for HTTPS on localhost
 ```
 keytool -genkeypair -alias alumni -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore alumni.p12 -validity 3650